G-Node/g-node-portal/_sources/key_functions/data_api/principles.txt

 Bulk update
 ^^^^^^^^^^^

 Bulk object update is also possible.
 To make changes to several objects at once, you need to use the object type URL (like /<namespace>/<object_type>/) and provide bulk_update=1 parameter.
 Changes will be applied to all objects in the selection; use filters so select only objects, that are needed to be changed.
-The following resuest moves all properties with name having "sampling" to the section with ID 146:
+The following resuest moves all property with name having "sampling" to the section with ID 146:

 ::

-    Request: POST /metadata/properties/2/?name__icontains=sampling&bulk_update=1
+    Request: POST /metadata/property/2/?name__icontains=sampling&bulk_update=1

     {
         "section": 146
     }

 A good use case is nicely illustrated in the paragraph below.

+.. _manage_relations:

 ^^^^^^^^^^^^^^^^^^^^
 Manage relationships